Kodak Compact Microfiche Reader

 • adds a slight tint to increase image contrast,

-• uses a slight blue tint to compensates for the warm color of the projection lamp which is under-volted to increase lamp life.
+• uses a slight blue tint to increase contrast and compensates for the color of the long-life lamp.

 The underside of the front face.
 Interior views of the screen and back panel, flat, and open.